exclaves/exclaves.github.io/content/posts/2023-03-06-harlemermeer/index.md

 The first thing I needed to understand was peat.
 I'd known, more or less, that Holland was made of mostly reclaimed land, polders.
 But I hadn't realized how visible the formal differences are between the two types of land reclamation in interior Holland: peat reclamation and lake bottom reclamation.

-Peat landscapes were partially above the water line, and could be made productive piecemeal, draining a small section with small ditches.
-For this reason, they have a fine network of small irrigation channels and relatively small scale development over a long period of time.
+Peat landscapes were partially above the water line, and could be made productive piecemeal, with an individual farmer or family capable of draining their own section with small ditches.
+For this reason, they have a fine network of irrigation channels and a small-scale development pattern that built up over a long period of time.
 On the other hand, the lake bottom polders necessitated a communal draining of the entire region at once, and communal maintenance of the pumping infrastructure.
 These projects have their own internal geometry of draining, clearly visible on the map below (from _Sea of Land_.)

 {{< img "assets/holland.png" "A map of North and South holland showing regions of peat marsh and regions of former lakes" >}}